zxincrash/ZXLoadingView/README.md

 // Initialize the progress view let loadingView:ZXLoadingView = ZXLoadingView.init(frame:CGRect.init(x: self.view.center.x, y: self.view.center.y, width: 100, height: 100))

-// Set the line width of the spinner loadingView.lineWidth = 2.0
+// Set the line width of the loadingView loadingView.lineWidth = 2.0
-// Set the tint color of the spinner loadingView.tintColor = .red
+// Set the tint color of the loadingView loadingView.tintColor = .red

 // Add it as a subview